 Other patterns that can take their toll on your fascia include poor posture, lack of flexibility and repetitive movements.
 The good news is you can reverse any damage to your fascia with the proper techniques.
 And caring for your fascia can be easy.

 Here are some ways you can improve your fascia and improve your health:

-Using soft tissue mobilization tools such as a soft foam roller, the Fascia Blaster, the Fibroblaster, or even a small ball, can be beneficial for your fascia.
+- Roll it out.
+Using tissue mobilization tools such as a soft foam roller, or even a small ball, can be beneficial for your fascia.
 Like stretching, using a foam roller on your fascia is different than on your muscles.
 Be gentle and slow in your movements, and when you find an area of tension hold sustained pressure for three to five minutes.
 You may practice self-massage with the same rules (see below.)

-Every body needs time off to rest.
+- Listen to your body.
+Bodies need time off to rest.
 This is a basic self-care premise.
 Trying to “push through” an injury sets you up for a potential chronic problem.
-So, take some extra time to relax when you need to.
-This allows your body to regenerate, and ensures that a temporary imbalance does not become permanent.
+So take some extra time to relax when you need to.
+This allows your body to regenerate and ensures that a temporary imbalance does not become permanent.
 One easy way to relax your body and mind is by taking a warm Epsom salt bath for 20 minutes before bed each night.
 When you get out of the tub, move your body lightly for about 10 minutes.
 This will keep blood from stagnating in your muscles.

-Remember, you don’t need to be injured to try these techniques.
-The benefits of facial release are numerous.
-From less pain to better posture, deeper breathing to increased energy, improved flexibility and coordination to better fitting clothes!
+Remember, you don’t need to be injured, experiencing pain, or getting a Dowager’s Hump to try any of these exercises or techniques.
+The benefits of facial release are numerous including better posture, deeper breathing, increased energy, improved flexibility and coordination, and even better-fitting clothes!
 In fact, many athletes, dancers, and musicians use fascial release techniques to keep themselves in peak condition for their profession.